FailAcademy/learning/wdp-vancouver/_lessons/week-02/05-jquery-animation.md

 ## Exercise 1

-In this exercise, you're going to use jQuery to create an accordian-style show/hide effect for a basic FAQ list.
+In this exercise, you're going to use jQuery to create an accordion-style show/hide effect for a basic FAQ list.

 You're welcome to use either **Codepen** or a **code editor** to complete this exercise.